guidance-guarantee-programme/pension_guidance/content/pension_complaints.md

 description: How to complain about your pension or pension provider, and who you can go to for help if your provider doesn’t resolve your complaint.
 ---

+#Protection and complaints
+##How your pension is protected
+If your provider is authorised by the Financial Conduct Authority (FCA) and the Prudential Regulation Authority (PRA) you can claim compensation for non-payments from the [Financial Services Compensation Scheme](http://www.fscs.org.uk/) (FSCS).

+The limits for compensation are:

+- personal pensions with an authorised insurance company - 90% of your pot's value
+- most defined contribution workplace pensions with an authorised insurance company - 90% of your pot's value
+- annuities with an authorised insurance company - 90% of your pot's value
+-  Self-Invested Personal Pensions (SIPPS) - different compensation limits depending on the type of SIPP, talk to your provider to find out what compensation cover you have

+Once you've taken money out of your pot you can claim for:

+- money in an account with a bank, building society or credit union - up to £85,000
+- investments - up to £50,000
+- life assurance - 90%

-#How to complain about a pension
+##Complaining about a pension provider
 Contact your pension provider first if you need to complain.
 Most people get things resolved this way.
-As every person’s pension is different, your pension provider will usually be best placed to give you the right answer as quickly as possible.
+As every person's pension is different, your pension provider will usually be best placed to give you the right answer as quickly as possible.

-##Making a complaint
+###Making a complaint

 You should first ask your pension provider for details of their complaints process.
 This will be different depending on your provider and pension type.